ncssar/gpsio/README.md

 2. Garmin Serial Protocol - This is only used by very old Garmin devices such as the GPSMap 60 series.
 These devices do not mount as a drive, so you need a tool like GPSIO or Garmin Basecamp or GPSBabel to exchange data with these devices.
 In this case, GPSIO is actually a wrapper around a call to GPSBabel, which is automatically installed by the GPSIO installer.

 3. MTP - Some newer Garmin devices (Alpha 200i) use Media Transfer Protocol (MTP).
 This is the same protocol used by most smartphones to transfer files, especially images and music.
 Windows will mount your MTP device as another entry in the file browser, but without a drive letter.
 MTP is not yet supported in GPSIO.
 So, you will have to export to file and import from file.
 Adding MTP support to GPSIO is high on the priority list but there is no expected ETA.
 Take a look [here](https://github.com/ncssar/gpsio/issues/12) and please contribute if you can.
 (Also check [here](https://github.com/ncssar/gpsio/issues/10#issuecomment-817205961) regarding the Alpha 200i MTP vs GMSM.)

-## Extension permissions
-When the GPSIO extension is about to be added to your web browser, you will be told that it needs two types of permission that may sound daunting.
-Why are these permissions needed?
-1. Read and change all your data on all websites - Originally, the extension was limited to only be usable on sartopo.com and caltopo.com.
-With the advent of CalTopo Desktop, the host machine name - therefore the web page domain name - could be anything (localhost, myMapServer, 192.168.200.200, etc.).
-While the permission sounds scary, the extension only transfers GPS data - but it can be used on any web page.
-2. Communicate with cooperating native applications - This Native Messaging is explained above in 'GPSIO Architecture'.
-The extension only communicates with the official GPSIO host application.

 # Usage
 Importing to and Exporting from CalTopo/SARTopo using GPSIO is basically the same as Importing and Exporting with any file type.
 Just make sure to select GPSIO, rather than a file type, after selecting Import or Export.